ehab180hb/object-to-google-spreadsheet/README.md

-Quickly publish a set of unstructured JSON objects into a Google spreadsheet that you specifiy.
+Quickly publish a set of unstructured JSON objects into a Google spreadsheet that you specify.

 # Installation